Dave Mirra

 David Michael Mirra (April 4, 1974 – February 4, 2016) was an American BMX rider who also competed in rallycross racing.
 He set the record for most medals in BMX Freestyle at the X Games (later tied by Scotty Cranmer) and earned at least one BMX medal at the event in all but one year from the competition's inception in 1995 until 2009.
 He also competed for several years with the Subaru Rally Team USA as a rallycross driver.
 Mirra rode for and was fully sponsored by Haro Bikes from the mid-1990s until he started his own bike company.
 He was a member of the team which won the 2014 Race Across America four-person male (under 50) category.
 Mirra died by suicide on February 4, 2016.
-He was inducted into the BMX Hall of Fame on June 11, 2016.
+He was posthumously inducted into the BMX Hall of Fame on June 11, 2016.

 Early life

 Mirra was born on April 4, 1974, in Chittenango, New York.
 He graduated from California State Polytechnic University, Pomona (Cal Poly Pomona).

 In the 1990s, Mirra's brother, Tim, moved to Greenville, North Carolina, to attend East Carolina University.
 Dave moved to Greenville soon after.
 Fellow professional BMX rider Ryan Nyquist moved in with Tim.
 Mirra and Nyquist became quick friends and would build and ride ramps together.
 Greenville is now home to over twenty professional BMX riders.
 This gave Greenville the nickname "Protown" in the BMX community.